Riding the Trend or Protecting Profits | Gannett Co. Inc. (GCI)

 Sponsored

+The average price from analysts is $2.10, which is $0.11 above the current price.
 GCI currently public float of 134.71M and currently shorts hold a 11.32% ratio of that float.
-Today, the average trading volume of GCI was 1.48M shares.
+Today, the average trading volume of GCI was 1.44M shares.

 GCI’s Market Performance

-GCI stocks went up by 2.11% for the week, with a monthly drop of -5.23% and a quarterly performance of -52.77%, while its annual performance rate touched -75.00%.
-The volatility ratio for the week stands at 7.49% while the volatility levels for the past 30 days are set at 6.77% for Gannett Co.
-Inc. The simple moving average for the period of the last 20 days is -0.07% for GCI stocks with a simple moving average of -58.17% for the last 200 days.
+GCI stocks went up by 37.24% for the week, with a monthly jump of 33.56% and a quarterly performance of -16.03%, while its annual performance rate touched -65.33%.
+The volatility ratio for the week stands at 11.60% while the volatility levels for the past 30 days are set at 8.20% for Gannett Co.
+Inc. The simple moving average for the period of the last 20 days is 36.21% for GCI stocks with a simple moving average of -41.02% for the last 200 days.

 Analysts’ Opinion of GCI